Don't forget your passport

 there's an emergency, we have the same level of access to the public health system as New Zealand residents do.
 But that's no substitute for insurance.

-Here's a good reason why:
+Here's at least one good reason why:

-Under New Zealand law, accident victims cannot sue a third party for compensation.
+Under New Zealand law, accident victims can't sue a third party for compensation.
 Instead, the Accident Compensation Commission (ACC) dips into a national compensation fund to cover the cost of medical care - but only within New Zealand.
 This means that if you were injured in an accident while on holidays, even if the other person was 100% at fault, you'd have no way of paying for your ongoing medical costs at home in Australia.
 Without travel insurance, you'd also be stuck with the cost of changes to travel plans and loss of income.

 If you're planning on skiing, bungee jumping or doing anything else potentially bone-breaking, make sure your insurance covers it.
 Most policies won't,